 Do keep in mind that the market in this price range may be more saturated because products are inexpensive to source, and competition is high.

-Product size and weight: If you’re a new or inexperienced seller, we advise you to start out selling products that are small and lightweight.
-This will help keep shipping costs down and inventory storage simpler to manage.
+If you’re a new or inexperienced seller, we advise you to start out selling products that are small and lightweight.
+This will help keep shipping costs down and make inventory storage simpler to manage.

 For example, it would be much easier (and cheaper) to source a small product such as a necklace, versus a couch.
 Couches may be in high demand, but can you handle the logistics of selling large-scale furniture?